 Yes.
 “It’s a training montage,” Robinson chuckled.

 “It’s really interesting how we both have a similar structure,” Birenberg smiled.
-Then he complimented Robinson’s synth solo on his Prophet keyboard.
+Then he complimented Robinson’s synth solo, played on his Prophet keyboard.

 Birenberg’s piece started off slower, introduced the pan flute early, and built to dramatic tiers quickly.

-“We totally did a similar thing,” Birenberg said to his partner, stating that it “confirmed that we both have similar instincts when it comes to doing music like this.”
+“We totally did a similar thing,” Birenberg said to his partner after both songs were played, noting it “confirmed that we both have similar instincts when it comes to doing music like this.”

 “I think we’re just meant to work together,” Robinson said.